Multi-Jurisdictional Electronic Resources

 Websites of National Customs Administration Agencies

-The following government websites provide information in English about customs laws in jurisdictions outside the U.S. Content varies by jurisdiction and may include include direct links (or citations) to customs legislation and regulations, information about the classification of goods, tariff schedules, and related materials.
+The following government websites provide information about customs laws in jurisdictions outside the U.S. Content varies by jurisdiction and may include include direct links (or citations) to customs legislation and regulations, information about the classification of goods, tariff schedules, and related materials.
+Links to English language interfaces are provided, if available.
+Some websites only provide content in the language of the jurisdiction.